 Talking to your friends about the housing problems we are all facing can be cathartic.
 It's something we do all the time.
 We've decided to take some of those conversations to actual decision-makers.

 We think that building more housing is part of the solution to the housing crisis in our City.
-This is based on the common-sense idea that, if there is more housing for people, more people will have more housing.
+This is based on a common-sense idea: if there is more housing for people, more people will have more housing in Vancouver.

-Meanwhile, apartments are illegal on 81% of Vancouver's residential land, severely restricting where relatively affordable, multi-family units can be built.
-We do not believe that supply is the whole answer, or the only answer.
-But we do believe that zoning for expensive, low-density housing is part of the problem.
+However, apartments are illegal on 76% of Vancouver's residential land, severely restricting where relatively affordable, multi-family units can be built.
+We do not believe that supply is the only solution, and most of our advocacy has been for rental and non-market homes – but we do believe that zoning for expensive, low-density housing is part of the problem.

 Adrian is a technology entrepreneur and single dad to five kids.
 He’s a founding member of Abundant Housing Vancouver because he believes creating and protecting all types of housing supply for the use of residents is our city’s chief concern.
 Adrian’s focus is on increasing housing security for those who cannot afford to or do not wish to own.
 For an increasingly large segment of Vancouver’s population (including his family), purpose built rentals, co-ops, and community land trusts are the only option for secured housing.